pact-foundation/pact.io/5-minute-getting-started-guide.md

 ![Scope of a consumer Pact test](.gitbook/assets/consumer-test-coverage.png)

-Here, a _Collaborator_ is a component who's job is to communicate with another system.
+Here, a _Collaborator_ is a component whose job is to communicate with another system.
 In our case, this is the `OrderApiClient`communicating with the external `Order Api` system.
 This is what we want our consumer test to inspect.

 ### 1. Start with your model